Housing report for Virginia Beach, VA

 • Median Rental Price:The median rent for an apartment in Virginia Beach is $1,554, highlighting increasing rental prices.

 • Income Needed to Afford a Rental:A tenant needs to make at least $55,944 and pay $3,108 upfront to move-in (first month’s rent and security deposit).
-Typically, to qualify for a home, a landlord requires 3x rent in income, in addition to credit score minimums and eviction checks.
+Typically, to qualify for a home, a landlord requires 3x rent in income, in addition to credit score minimums and eviction screening.
 Finally, most apartments charge an application fee.

 • Median Income in Virginia Beach:The city's median income is $34,364, demonstrating a significant affordability gap.